This website uses third party cookies to improve your experience. If you continue browsing or close this notice, you will accept their use.

 The program comprises the following modules:

-I. The Artwork and its Protection

 II.
+The Artwork and its Protection

+III.
 The Circulation of Artworks

-Module II is dedicated to the legal concerns related to the circulation of artworks.
+Module III is dedicated to the legal concerns related to the circulation of artworks.
 The module takes into consideration different ways of circulation of artistic assets, from purchase to donations, with a specific focus on private sales and auction houses.
 It will also provide an overview on the new forms of art resulting from recent technologies and involving the new digital market.

-III.
+IV.
 Art Trade and the Commercial Exploitation of Artworks

-Module III is dedicated to the trade of cultural goods, with a specific focus on the illegal trade and its legal consequences.
+Module IV is dedicated to the trade of cultural goods, with a specific focus on the illegal trade and its legal consequences.
 The problem of the illegal trade will be analyzed more in detail.
 In addition, students will become familiar with anti-money laundering rules and taxation problems.

-IV.
-Exhibition and Collecting
+V. Exhibition and Collecting

-Module IV provides an all-encompassing overview of the legal issues related to collecting artworks and organizing art exhibitions.
+Module V provides an all-encompassing overview of the legal issues related to collecting artworks and organizing art exhibitions.
 Particular attention will be paid to key aspects such as the regulation of the relationships between artists, collectors and museums, artwork loan agreements as well as problems concerning the transportation of artworks and the insurance policies applicable to the variety of actors involved.
 In addition, students will focus on the legal regime governing foundations and private museums, also through the analysis of the applicable organizational models which have proven to be the most successful ones.

 VII.
 Dispute and Settlement Systems